-Despite our progress to support College and Career Readiness, JCS-Pine Valley does not have enough high school students to populate the College and Career Indicator on the CA Schools Dashboard.
+Our Bound for Blue program continues to promote and incentivize students to complete milestones and the path to becoming College and Career Ready and 67% of our graduating students were CCR in 2023.
+Even so, JCS-Cedar Cove does not have enough high school students to populate the College and Career Indicator on the CA Schools Dashboard.